Buzz is growing around the use of magnesium oil for stroke recovery.

 Studies analyzing the link between stroke risk and magnesium levels have shown mixed results.
 [NCBI]

-On one hand, low magnesium levels have been shown to be independently associated with in-hospital mortality in acute ischemic stroke patients.
+On one hand, low magnesium levels have been linked to higher mortality rates in patients after a new ischemic stroke.
 [PubMed]

-Unfortunately, this means that patients deficient in magnesium are more likely to die after the onset of stroke.
+Unfortunately, this means that patients who are low in magnesium are more likely to die after the onset of an ischemic stroke.

-This would imply that magnesium offers a neuroprotective effect.
+This would imply that magnesium offers a neuroprotective effect against ischemic strokes.

-However, more studies are needed to confirm this connection because current studies have not produced clear results.
+However, more studies are needed to confirm this connection.

-It’s also worth noting that the studies on magnesium and stroke have focused on stroke treatment and stroke prevention.
+It’s also worth noting that the studies on magnesium and stroke have focused on stroke treatment and prevention only.

 But what about the role of magnesium in stroke recovery?